Why we produce medicines information

 Our mission statement

 Medicines for Children provides practical and reassuring advice to empower parents/carers to give medicines correctly and with confidence to their children.
-Leaflets are written by practising health professionals, who provide practical advice that complements information in the British National Formulary for Children.
-The leaflets cover general sales list, pharmacy and prescription-only medicines.
-Pharmaceutical companies have no editorial say over the content of our leaflets.
+All our medicines information is written by practising health professionals, who provide practical advice that complements information in the British National Formulary for Children.
+Our medicines information covers medicines that are available over the counter, plus pharmacy and prescription-only medicines.
+Pharmaceutical companies have no editorial say over the content of our medicines information.
 Health professionals can share our medicines information leaflets with their young patients’ parents and carers.

 Why do we need more information about medicines?